airalab/robonomics-wiki/docs/mqtt-setup.md

     https://github.com/home-assistant/core
 ---

-**This article describes how to configure MQTT integration.
-If you are on this page.**
+**This article describes how to install MQTT broker and configure MQTT integration.**

 ## Install MQTT Broker